• Skip to primary navigation

 blackening seasonings in white bowls, cube of butter.

-The blackened seasonings we are using include: red pepper flakes, oregano, thyme, garlic, onion, salt, pepper and Old Bay.
+The blackening seasoning we are using includes: red pepper flakes, oregano, thyme, garlic powder, onion powder, salt, pepper and paprika.

 How to make Lemon Herb Sauce

-One of the best dipping sauce for fish is a cinch to make.
+One of the best dipping sauce for any white fish is a cinch to make.
 It uses parsley, garlic, butter, olive oil, onion, sugar, sherry vinegar, lemon juice, salt and pepper.

 Melted butter, spices, lemon juice, garlic, onion slices, parsley.